brnhaze/Portfolio/README.md

   🚀 Outcome:
   - A fully functional AI-driven music recommender that intelligently suggests songs based on user behavior and song attributes.

-  Let me know if you want any refinements for your portfolio! 😊

 - Technologies Used:
     - Python